zakirullin/mess/README.md

 ### Why one needs THAT naive type casting?

-Let's imagine a library that is configured that way:
+Let's imagine a library that is configured this way:
 ```php
 $config = [
     'retries' => 5, // int